Obarun/66/doc/66-deeper.md

 The directory lives and dies with the scandir it belongs to: [66 scandir remove](66-scandir.html#remove) destroys it, so nothing published survives it. `66 env` never creates it — it reports its absence rather than publishing into a store no service reads.

 Because the whole directory is read by `environ_merge_dir`, it is subject to the limits of an [environment directory](66-scandir.html#environment): at most `20` files, hence at most 20 published variables, and no empty file.
 This is why a publication never creates its temporary here.

+### %%livedir%%/tmp

+A [resolve file](#resolve-files) is never written in place: the CDB is built in a temporary file here, then copied over its destination, so a database that fails to build never reaches the resolve it was meant to replace.
+The directory is created by [66 scandir create](66-scandir.html#create) with the sticky bit set (mode `1777`), like `%%livedir%%/scandir`, `%%livedir%%/state`, `%%livedir%%/log` and `%%livedir%%/environment`, so that every account writes its own temporaries here without being able to remove those of another.

+Each temporary is named after the resolve being written, carries a random suffix, and is unlinked as soon as the copy is done.
+Nothing else lives here.

+A command run where 66 never booted, in an installer chroot or a container build, finds no live directory at all.
+It then creates this directory itself when it may, and an account that owns nothing under `%%livedir%%` writes instead in a `tmp` directory of its own base, `${HOME}/%%user_dir%%/tmp` for a regular account.

 ## %%system_log%%